The DIESEL®-Powered Portfolio

 Of course, the DIESEL® system takes some work and requires properly trained staff, with one group assigned to review and calculate the required funds for each DIR and another group assigned to making the portfolio changes necessary to generate these funds for the withdrawal account.
 But isn’t it worth the effort to give your clients a retirement plan designed for the 21st century?

-Stephan Cassaday CFP®, CFS is president and CEO of Cassaday & Company, Inc., an independent financial planning and investment advisory firm in McLean, VA.
+Stephan Cassaday CFP®, CFS is Chairman and CEO of Cassaday & Company, Inc., an independent financial planning and investment advisory firm in McLean, VA.
 Investing involves risk including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values or eliminate the risk of fluctuating prices and uncertain returns.
 Past performance is no guarantee of future results.
 There are no assurances that any withdrawal is sustainable and it is important to understand that there is no guarantee that proceeds will be generated in a down market.
 Rebalancing investments may cause investors to incur transaction costs and, when rebalancing a non-retirement account, taxable events will be created that may increase your tax liability.
 Investors should be aware that investing based upon strategies or models, including rebalancing, does not assure a profit or guarantee against loss.
 Indexes are unmanaged and investors are not able to invest directly into any index.
 Index performance does not reflect the deduction of any fees and expenses, and if deducted, performance would be reduced.
 This material contains forward looking statements and projections.
 There are no guarantees that these results will be achieved.
 The views expressed are not necessarily the opinion of Royal Alliance Associates, Ind.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 Individual situations will vary; therefore, the information presented here should only be relied upon when coordinated with individual professional advice.